 In the course of this research, scientists use special stains to add color to the otherwise transparent tissues.
 Microscopes then allow detailed observation.
 The tiny biological structures revealed in these images are beautiful; we share them with you here as a fascinating combination of art and science that we call BioArtography.The University of Michigan unites scientists from many ﬁelds who work together to study organism development, function and disease.
 The goal of these studies is to design new and effective ways to treat disease and provide better understanding of ourselves as well as the world that surrounds us.

-On this site, you can purchase images displayed at the Ann Arbor Art Fair Bio-Artography Booth.
-Proceeds from the sale of this work will directly support graduate and postgraduate training at the University of Michigan Center for Organogenesis.
+On this site, you can purchase images displayed at the Ann Arbor Art Fair BioArtography Booth.
+Proceeds from the sale of this work help support the training of our next generation of researchers.

 Giving: Support BioArtography and receive discounts by becoming a Friend of BioArt!

 2019 BioArtography University of Michigan Jury Selection Committee:

 Christianne Myers, M.FA., Assistant Professor of Performing Arts, Department of Theatre and Drama, School of Music, Theatre & Dance

 Brad Smith, Ph.D, Professor of Art, Stamps School of Art and Design, Adjunct Professor of Radiology

 Tom Bray, Converging Technologies Consultant, Adjunct Professor of Art, Stamps School of Art and Design